Technology-enhanced learning: Communicate

 - Encourage the use of collaborative documents (e.g., Google Docs or MS Office) for shared notes and comments.

-- The use of Slack or Teams for group messaging.
-Consider using a University-approved platform that works within your discipline.
+- Consider the use of MS Teams for group messaging, or another University-approved platform that works within your discipline, e.g., Canvas Discussion or Ed Discussion.

-- If discussion is assessed, provide rubrics, so students have clarity alternatively, provide exemplars of good discussion practice that help students engage in discussion.
+- If discussion is assessed, provide rubrics, so students have clarity alternatively, provide exemplars of good discussion practice that help students engage.
 This can be in the form of question prompts or guidance on how to engage constructively with peers.

-- Create a safe and inclusive environment, model good communication practices within the class setting, and clearly state expectations and outcomes.
+- Create a safe and inclusive discussion forum, model good communication practices within the class setting, and clearly state expectations and outcomes.

 TEL in practice – communicate